-Mark Russell Gelade was born in London, England; raised in Montreal, Canada, and is a 30-year resident of San Francisco, California, where he lives with his wife, Colette Lafia.
+Mark Russell Gelade was born in London, England; raised in Montreal, Canada, and is a 30-year resident of San Francisco, California, where he lives with his wife, Colette.

-In Montreal, Mark studied poetry and fiction with Michael Harris, Gary Geddes, Richard Sommer, and others.
+In Montreal, Mark studied poetry and creative writing with Michael Harris, Gary Geddes, Richard Sommer, and others.
 He received a BA in English/Creative Writing from Concordia University.

-In San Francisco, Mark received an MA in Poetics/Humanities from New College of California, where he studied with Adam Cornford, Gloria Frym, and David Meltzer.
+In San Francisco, Mark received an MA in Poetics from New College of California, where he studied with Adam Cornford, Gloria Frym, and the late David Meltzer.

 His short fiction has appeared in Narrative Magazine; Southeast Review; Fiction Attic; and several other e-zines.
 In 2004, his short, short: The Bridge is Down, won 'The World's Best Short, Short Story Contest" judged by Pulitizer-Prize winning author, Robert Olen Butler.

-Mark works in government administration, where he manages several web properties for the judicial branch of California.
+Mark works in government administration, where he manages web properties for the judicial branch of California.